dcarrith/jquery.mobile.lazyloader/README.md

 * jQuery 1.7.x (although, jQuery 1.6.4 may work fine - it just hasn't been tested - and, the examples are tailored to jQuery 1.7.x)
 * jQuery Mobile 1.1.x (1.0.x might work fine - it just hasn't been tested)
-* json2html plugin for jQuery (Use the jquery.json2html-3.0.hackedup.js if you want to use inline functions)
+* jquery.json2html-3.0.js - if using json2html JSON transform templates (Use the jquery.json2html-3.0.hackedup.js if you want to use inline functions)
-* ICanHaz.js if you want simple & powerful client-side templating
+* ICanHaz.js - if using ICanHaz templates
-* dust-full-0.3.0.js if you want more powerful client-side templating
+* handlebars-1.0.0.beta.6.js - if using standard Handlebars templates
+* handlebars.runtime.js - if using pre-compiled Handlebars templates
+* dust-full-1.0.0.js - if using Dust templates - note: this is the version maintained by LinkedIn
+* dust-core-1.0.0.js - if using pre-compiled Dust templates - note: this is the version maintained by LinkedIn
+* doT.js - if using doT templates (optimized fork of Underscore.js)
 * Server-side code to handle the AJAX requests

 ### Using the LazyLoader widget